VibrentHealth/keycloak-operator/README.md

 * Increase reconcile concurrency for client controller to 5: [AC-122514](https://vibrenthealth.atlassian.net/browse/AC-122514)
 * Increase reconcile concurrency for client controller to 20: [AC-122819](https://vibrenthealth.atlassian.net/browse/AC-122819)
 * Increase reconcile concurrency for client controller to 50: [AC-123079](https://vibrenthealth.atlassian.net/browse/AC-123079)

+#### 1.7.X
 * Update realm CRD with realm settings fields.
 Fields values are default, not set to anything: [AC-124726](https://vibrenthealth.atlassian.net/browse/AC-124726)
+* Chart and init configuration to control operator SYNC_PERIOD, and concurrency for realm and client loops.

 ### Updating Custom Resource Definitions (CRD)
 Currently the CRDs in the Helm Chart are exact copies of the CRDs found in the /deploy/crds directory.
 Therefore, when updating a CRD you must replace the appropriate CRD found in /charts/keycloak-operator/crds with the updated CRD to ensure the Helm Chart contains the most current updates when deployed.